-- (a) Affiliate means any person that controls, is controlled by or is under common control with another person.
-For purposes of this subdivision, control means the possession, direct or indirect, of the power to direct or cause the direction of the management and policies of a person, whether through the ownership of stock of such person or otherwise. - (b) Authorized user means any employee, contractor, agent or other person that participates in the business operations of a covered entity and is authorized to access and use any information systems and data of the covered entity. - (c) Chief Information Security Officer or CISO means a qualified individual responsible for overseeing and implementing the covered entity's cybersecurity program and enforcing its cybersecurity policy, who has adequate authority to ensure cybersecurity risks are appropriately managed, including the ability to direct sufficient resources to implement and maintain an effective cybersecurity program. - (ed) Class A companies mean those covered entities with at least \$20,000,000 in gross annual revenue in each of the last two fiscal years from business operations of the covered entity and its affiliates in this State and: - (1) over 2,000 employees averaged over the last two fiscal years, including those employees of both the covered entity and all of its affiliates no matter where located; or - (2) over \$1,000,000,000 in gross annual revenue in each of the last two fiscal years from all business operations of the covered entity and all of its affiliates.
+- (a) Affiliate means any Personperson that controls, is controlled by or is under common control with another Personperson.
+For purposes of this subsection subdivision, control means the possession, direct or indirect, of the power to direct or cause the direction of the management and policies of a Personperson, whether through the ownership of stock of such Personperson or otherwise. - (b) Authorized Useruser means any employee, contractor, agent or other Personperson that participates in the business operations of a Covered Entitycovered entity and is authorized to access and use any Information Systems information systems and data of the Covered Entitycovered entity. - (c) Chief Information Security Officer or CISO means a qualified individual responsible for overseeing and implementing a covered entity's cybersecurity program and enforcing its cybersecurity policy. - (d) Class A company means a covered entity with at least \$20,000,000 in gross annual revenue in each of the last two fiscal years from all business operations of the covered entity and the business operations in this State of the covered entity's affiliates and: - (1) over 2,000 employees averaged over the last two fiscal years, including employees of both the covered entity and all of its affiliates no matter where located; or - (2) over \$1,000,000,000 in gross annual revenue in each of the last two fiscal years from all business operations of the covered entity and all of its affiliates no matter where located.